bscranton/bscranton.github.io/dnd2025/chargen.md

 # Let's play a game.

-## Where we're at.
+## The world we're living in.

 'Sup chummer.
 Welcome to Midgaard.
 A long time ago this place was a humble city astride a river where adventurers gathered.
 We hosted a school even.
 The school is still here.
 These days it's called Midgaard University Diversified School, or MUD School.
 It's a modern place.
 Lots of steel and glass.
 The University occupies about a block of downtown.
+The land it sits on is worth so much money even a dragon might be embarrassed to hoard it.
 Downtown covers about 25 square miles.
 Directly across Market Street from the University campus is the Mota Arcology.
 The Arcology covers about 4 city blocks. the first 10 stories of each block arch toward the others until they meet above